 In 2015, MIDCOM Service joined a collective of Kenwood NEXEDGE dealers in Michigan.
 MIDCOM's NEXEDGE trunking systems are now linked through IP networks to other NEXEDGE systems in Grand Rapids and Lansing all the way to Detroit, Southfield, Pine Knob and South to Toledo, Ohio.
 Additional systems in Michigan are currently under construction at this time.

 MIDCOM's NEXEDGE Digital trunking systems are the first of their kind in our area operating entirely on the new 6.25kHz very narrow radio channels.
 Digital radio operation improves range and privacy.
 In addition, our Kenwood NEXEDGE systems offer choices in multi-tower site (wide area) or single site (local) configurations which will allow us to provide solutions that meet specific customer requirements.
 Our existing analog UHF LTR trunking systems remain in full operation.
 Only MIDCOM Service will offer multiple types of trunking system choices in each subscriber radio.
-Our Kenwood NEXEDGE radio models are the NX-800K series mobile and the NX-320K series portable.
-These newer Kenwood NEXEDGE radios will allow you to continue to use the existing UHF LTR radio system until you are ready to switch to NEXEDGE Digital.
+Our Kenwood NEXEDGE radio models are the NX-800K series mobile and the NX-3320K series portable.
+These newer Kenwood NEXEDGE radios will allow you to continue to use your existing UHF LTR radio system until you are ready to switch to NEXEDGE Digital.
 Our customers can upgrade one radio at a time.
-When all radios are NEXEDGE ready they can easily change their fleet to our new Kenwood NEXEDGE Digital radio system.
+When all radios are NEXEDGE ready you can easily change your fleet to our new Kenwood NEXEDGE Digital radio systems.

 NEXEDGE mobiles Download the NX-800 Digital mobile brochure in pdf format.